 |---|---|---|

 Specificity | Lists multiple specific concrete actions: joiner-mover-leaver automation, role mining, access request workflows, periodic recertification, and orphaned account remediation.
-These are clearly defined, domain-specific capabilities. | 3 / 3 |
+These are clearly defined, actionable capabilities. | 3 / 3 |

-Completeness | Clearly answers both 'what' (builds identity governance processes including specific capabilities) and 'when' ('Activates for requests involving identity lifecycle management, JML processes, role-based access provisioning, or identity governance program design').
-The trigger clause is explicit. | 3 / 3 |
+Completeness | Clearly answers both 'what' (builds identity governance processes including specific capabilities) and 'when' ('Activates for requests involving identity lifecycle management, JML processes, role-based access provisioning, or identity governance program design'). | 3 / 3 |

-Trigger Term Quality | Includes strong natural keywords users in this domain would use: 'identity lifecycle management', 'JML processes', 'role-based access provisioning', 'identity governance', 'joiner-mover-leaver', 'recertification', 'IGA platforms'.
-Good coverage of both acronyms and full terms. | 3 / 3 |
+Trigger Term Quality | Includes strong natural keywords users would say: 'identity lifecycle management', 'JML processes', 'role-based access provisioning', 'identity governance', 'joiner-mover-leaver', 'recertification', 'orphaned account'.
+Covers both acronyms (JML, IGA) and full terms. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly specialized niche in identity governance and lifecycle management.
-The specific terminology (JML, IGA, recertification, orphaned accounts) makes it very unlikely to conflict with other skills.
-This is a clearly distinct domain. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly specific niche in identity governance and lifecycle management.
+The domain-specific terminology (JML, IGA, recertification, orphaned accounts) makes it very unlikely to conflict with other skills. | 3 / 3 |

 Total | 12 / 12 Passed |